 Photography started with the “carte de visite” leading to the self portrait and then to the selfie.
-The modern day equivalent of the carte de visite is the computer data which makes up a personal profile on, say, facebook or Instagram – photo, writeup, list of interest, contact details.
+The modern day equivalent of the carte de visite is the computer data which makes up a personal profile on, say, facebook or Instagram (or in business terms, linkedin) – photo, writeup, list of interest, contact details.

 Avatars and Alter Egos